grapestone5321/sdcnd-highway_driving/Model Documentation.md

 The car should only change lanes if such a change would be safe, and also if the lane change would help it move through the flow of traffic better.

 For safety, a lane change path should optimize the distance away from other traffic.
 For comfort, a lane change path should also result in low acceleration and jerk.
 The acceleration and jerk part can be solved from linear equations for s and d functions.
-Examples of this can be found in the Trajectory Generation quizzes entitled, "Quintic Polynomial Solver" and "Polynomial Trajectory".

 The provided Eigen-3.3 library can solve such linear equations.
 The getXY helper function can transform (s,d) points to (x,y) points for the returned path.